adamsilver2005/NBA-Western-Conference-Dominance/README.md

 | Houston Rockets | West | 0.437 | 0.500 |
 | Detroit Pistons | East | 0.415 | 0.171 |

 Despite the improvement, forecasts remain clustered between 0.41 and 0.59, struggling to predict extreme outcomes at either end of the standings.
-The largest misses highlight the fundamental limits of stat-based forecasting — Boston was predicted at 0.570 but delivered a historic 0.780 season, Memphis collapsed from a predicted 0.577 to just 0.329 following Ja Morant's suspension, and Oklahoma City's young roster dramatically outperformed expectations at 0.695 against a prediction of 0.532.
+The largest misses highlight the fundamental limits of stat-based forecasting where Boston was predicted at 0.570 but had a historic 0.780 season, Memphis collapsed from a predicted 0.577 to just 0.329, and Oklahoma City's young roster dramatically outperformed expectations at 0.695 against a prediction of 0.532.
 These outcomes were driven by factors completely invisible to any model built on prior season statistics alone.